 Although the Duchenne Muscular Dystrophy that ultimately ended his precious life at age 25 may have limited the freedom of his body, Danny was the quintessential Free Spirit.
 His creativity, energy, revolutionary zeal, and passion for life appeared to be limitless.

-Through his copious artwork, through his unbridled musical expression with the Flaming Dragons of Middle Earth, and, perhaps even more importantly, through his many encounters with members of his beloved community, Danny's upbeat exuberance and good will were boundless.
+Through his copious artwork, through his unbridled musical expression with the Flaming Dragons of Middle Earth, and, perhaps even more importantly, through his encounters with members of his beloved community, Danny's upbeat exuberance and good will were boundless.

 It touched all those knew him.